 Comment by keeperofdakeys

-Comment by keeperofdakeys a day ago
+Comment by keeperofdakeys 10 months ago

 You can mitigate this by including PCRs that sign the kernel and initrd, however it means whenever you update you need to unlock manually.
 On Redhat-based distros this can be done with PCRs 8 and 9, though IIRC this may change on other distros.